 Do you use OJS and/or OMP for your publishing?
 Do you have ideas on how to improve these systems?
 If yes, attend a PKP sprint!
-Sprints are fun, interactive, unconference-style events for our community to come together to brainstorm important tasks, set priorities, and work together to make our open source software better, together.
+Sprints are free, fun, and interactive events for our community to come together to brainstorm important tasks, set priorities, and work together to make our open source software better, together.